marczaku/201-algorithms-data-structures/algodata-201-collections/README.md

 Our class will be called `TurboList` and it will be a Generic Collection.
 Not that our implementation would be any better or faster than the original .NET implementation, but I want to avoid us having name conflicts with the existing `List<T>` all the time.

+The Idea of a List is that it behaves very similar to an Array.
+But instead of giving a fixed size to the List, it should Resize itself automatically to our needs.
+In other words, we should be able to Add and Remove Items as we want.
+The Method `Add` just puts an item at the end of the List.
+Making it especially easy to add an item.

+## Usage

+Anything that you have a variable number of; e.g.:
+- Items
+- Players
+- Enemies
+- PowerUps
+- Achievements
+- Orders
+- ...

 ## Specification

 A List's common interface contains the following: